-Alstom and DF are consortium partners for the construction of an 880MW gas fired power station in Carrington, Greater Mancheser.
+Working with Alstom and DF as consortium partners, BECG managed the communications around the construction of an 880MW gas-fired power station in Carrington, Greater Manchester.

 - Website with regular updates

 - Facilitating the Local Liaison Group for key community stakeholders

 BECG acted as a focal point for all issues associated with the construction of the power station.
 Any complaints were resolved quickly and relationships established and maintained with the local community and key stakeholders.

 This communications programme has been recognised as best practice by Trafford Council and is now used as a benchmark for future developments in the area.